a-dubiel/tae2/src/pages/index.md

       text: Slide 3
 what:
   content: >-
-    You hire me because you don’t want to worry about all the final details coming together for the actual wedding day.
+    You hire **me because you don’t wa**nt to worry about all the final details coming together for the actual wedding day.